 Considering the intended use of these boots, we feel they are quite comfortable.
-Their roomy fit that is far from high performance, but plenty comfy for running the snowblower, getting the mail, or building a snowman or two.
+Their roomy fit is far from high performance, but plenty comfy for running the snowblower, getting the mail or building a snowman or two.

-Of course, the fit and comfort of these boots is a far cry from the more precise fits offered by boots that are suitable for hiking like the Keen Durand Polar, The North Face Chilkat 400, or the Vasque Snowburban II.
+Of course, the fit and comfort of these boots is a far cry from the more precise fits offered by boots that are suitable for hiking like the Oboz Bridger 10, The North Face Chilkat 400, or the Vasque Snowburban II.
 But it's a trade-off for their ease of use and functionality.
 The other boot in our test with a similarly loose fit is the Sorel Caribou, another utilitarian boot with classic style, though they weigh in almost a full pound heavier than the Greenbay 4.

 Ease of Use